 The entire community jumped and squeaked in surprise.
 A cloaked figure of a mouse had come upon them in the middle of their ceremony - and caught everyone with their guard down.
 The sheer fact of it shook every mouse to their bones.
 Why hadn't the scouts detected the stranger?

-The chief stared at the old, bent mouse in robes and squinted to see his face under the hood.
+The chief stared at the old, bent mouse in blue green robes and squinted to see his face under the hood.
 A mouse wearing clothing could only mean one thing.
 As if answering the chief's silent question, the stranger slowly took his hood down.
-His fur was a soft beige, with the silver tips of age.
+His fur was a soft beige, with the silver tips of great age.
 He smiled with the glow of enlightenment, as if he knew a great secret that no other possessed.
 He had large, soft eyes that spoke of a deep happiness, despite the fact that they had obviously seen much sadness.
+His ears were enormous, and still retained a tinge of the perk of youth, though they carried many scars from many battles.
 He was no field mouse.
 This would have been enough to inspire awe and respect, but there were glints of metal underneath his cloak and garments.
 And his walking pole was something wrapped in dark leaves.
 Not a stick.

 The chief eyed the stranger warily and the village did not move.
 The youngsters stood rooted to the spot for a long pause until the stranger finally asked, "May I enter?"